Amarttogtoh/10733076-Python-hw1/README.md

 Node implementation
 ![image](https://github.com/user-attachments/assets/ab67f854-c81a-42b7-85ed-f67751c3e3c9)

-1.Singly Linked List Operations
+Singly Linked List Operations

-2.is_empty() Is the list empty?,
+1.is_empty() Is the list empty?,

-3.length()List length,
+2.length()List length,

-4.travel() traverses the entire linked list,
+3.travel() traverses the entire linked list,

-5.add()Add an element to the head of the linked list,
+4.add()Add an element to the head of the linked list,

-6.append() adds an element to the end of the linked list,
+5.append() adds an element to the end of the linked list,

-7.insert() adds an element to any position in the linked list,
+6.insert() adds an element to any position in the linked list,

-8.remove() deletes a node,
+7.remove() deletes a node,

-9.search() to find out if any node exists
+8.search() to find out if any node exists

 Implementation of singly linked list

 ![image](https://github.com/user-attachments/assets/a913b316-2607-42ff-b1d5-91190823b9eb)

 Add element to the header

+Add element at the end

+Add element at any position

+Deleting node

+Check if a node exist

+Test node

+Test result